-When we think of glaucoma, we think of elderly adults.
-Though less common, babies and children also get glaucoma.
-In these children, the normal fluid pressure inside their eyes (intraocular pressure or IOP) does not drain properly.
+Although it most commonly affects the elderly, childhood glaucoma (from birth to 18 years of age) affects 1 in 5,000 children.
+In these children, the fluid inside their eyes (which controls the intraocular pressure or IOP) does not drain properly.
 Normally, fluid flows in and out of the eye.
 When it builds up to high levels, however, it creates too much pressure inside the eye.
 This condition damages the optic nerve, the structure that delivers visual information from the eyes to the brain.
-Left untreated, glaucoma leads to blindness.
+Left untreated, glaucoma leads to irreversible blindness.

-Because pediatric glaucoma is uncommon and harder to detect, it’s important to seek specialized care.
-If you have concerns or questions about your child’s development or eye health, the experts at Bascom Palmer Eye Institute, part of the University of Miami Health System, are here to help.
+Because pediatric glaucoma is uncommon and harder to detect, it is important to seek specialized care.
+If you have concerns or questions about your child’s development or eye health, the experts at The Samuel & Ethel Balkan International Pediatric Glaucoma Center at Bascom Palmer Eye Institute, are here to help.

 - Enlarged eyes – one or both (often subtle and mistaken for normal)

 - Sensitivity to light in one or both eyes

 - Myopia (nearsightedness) in one or both eyes

 Childhood glaucoma can sometimes be missed – the signs are not always obvious, the disorder mimics other conditions and children cannot always explain their symptoms.
 For this reason, your pediatrician should examine your baby’s eyes during the first year of life.
 If vision appears to be developing normally, your child needs a comprehensive eye exam by their fourth birthday, and every two years after that.
 If you or your pediatrician suspect an eye problem or if your child has signs of childhood glaucoma, schedule an appointment with a Bascom Palmer ophthalmologist right away.

 What Causes Glaucoma in Children?